-Updated for 2019: “It’s only money” … moving on after financial loss (4 invaluable tips for your wellbeing)
+Updated for 2020: “It’s only money” … moving on after financial loss (4 invaluable tips for your well-being)

 I know the last thing you want to hear is, “it’s only money.”